UMapx/UMapx.Imaging.Webp/libwebp/README.md

 | `sources/libwebp_x64.dll` | x86_64-windows-gnu | `359c16ac843db95fa5d7e9a31bf8c59e325efae4cd0bfb6fb212e4742c0e22a0` |
 | `sources/libwebp_x86.dll` | x86-windows-gnu | `e46c0c0c02bd385c1487128c92c47a8c3de7226459304523384204abb99341ae` |

+These paths are relative to the repository root.
+In the NuGet package, the DLLs are under `runtimes/win-x64/native/` and `runtimes/win-x86/native/`, respectively.

+## Rebuilding

+Use a Windows x64 build host with PowerShell and `tar` available on `PATH`.
+The first build needs network access to download the source and compiler archives.
-To rebuild on Windows, run `./tools/build-native.ps1` from PowerShell.
+Run `./tools/build-native.ps1` from the repository root in PowerShell.
 It verifies the pinned archive hashes before extracting them, builds both architectures, then replaces the DLLs and refreshes upstream `COPYING`, `PATENTS` and `AUTHORS`.
-Build products and the downloaded compiler stay under `sources/obj/native-update`.
+Build products and the downloaded compiler stay under `sources/obj/native-update` by default; `-WorkDirectory` selects a different working directory.
 Record fresh DLL hashes here after an intentional rebuild; build paths/toolchain metadata may affect binary hashes.
 Run `./tools/test.ps1` before publishing.